 Our key suppliers of agricultural raw materials include our cooperative members as well a large number of unrelated third-party suppliers.
-Our cooperative members are our primary suppliers of sugar beet and supplied 86% of our sugar beet supply by volume in France for the financial year ended March 31, 2020.
+Our cooperative members are our primary suppliers of sugar beet and supplied 83% of our sugar beet supply by volume in France for the twelve months ended March 31, 2021.
 Our cooperative members' long-term commitment and inherent interest in our continued performance provides significant stability to our supply chain and operational platform.
 Members of agricultural cooperatives are paid on a flat-rate basis for the quantities that they provide at harvest time.
 Depending on the profit recognized by the cooperative company, and depending on other factors, members may subsequently receive an adjustment for each financial year, in proportion to the quantities provided during the harvest.
 See "Ownership Structure-Payments to members".

-We benefit from a large network of third-party suppliers, with our largest third-party supplier accounting for approximately 3% of our total annual purchases of agricultural raw materials by volume (excluding cooperative members) for the financial year ended March 31, 2020.
-During the financial year ended March 31, 2020, we purchased approximately 51% of our Brazilian sugarcane requirements by volume from unrelated third-party suppliers, with the remaining 49% being produced on land that we lease.
-During the same period, we purchased approximately 14% of our European sugar beet requirements, by volume, and 73% of our wheat, corn, cassava and potatoes requirements, by volume, from unrelated third-party suppliers.
+We benefit from a large network of third-party suppliers, with our largest third-party supplier accounting for approximately 41% of our total annual purchases of agricultural raw materials by volume (excluding cooperative members) for the financial year ended March 31, 2021.
+During the same period, we purchased approximately 50% of our sugarcane requirements by volume from unrelated third-party suppliers, with the remaining 50% being produced on land that we lease.
+We also purchased approximately 17% of our sugar beet requirements, by volume, and 78% of our wheat, corn, cassava and potatoes requirements, by volume, from unrelated third-party suppliers during the same period.